programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Note that the image quality from ggsave isn't always ideal.
 You may have better results using the "zoom" button in RStudio to zoom in on your visualizations, and then manually saving them as .jpeg image files by right clicking on the pop-up windows the "zoom" option produces, or otherwise taking a screenshot.

-## Visualizing Partisanship
+# Analysis

+Visualizing partisanship can be a useful means for discourse analysis of a corpus' political valence.

-The second method of visualization displays a colored plotting point for each document arrayed horizontally along the primary scale.
+The second method of visualization presented in this lesson focuses on highlighting opposing sides of a salient topic in the corpus, coloring each plot point for each document arrayed horizontally along the primary scale.
 To create this visualization, run the following code:

 ```
 wf_comment_df <- tibble(